n0vendy/tulio/README.md

 - `/cleanup` - remove excluded files from database
 - `/index` - manually trigger indexing
 - `/pet` - toggle desktop pet

+## known bugs
+- sometimes reindexes files even if no changes are made
+- will get caught in a thinking loop if asked to open a url

 ## thank u for checking it out!